ARD Site Diary (2025)

 Day 4

 Just seven out today – joining Bill and Chris were Patrick, Andrew, Isabel, Colin and Ben.
 Continuing with the theme of de-turfing areas to exposed the mottled layer (in hope of identifying more burials), Colin was tasked with de-turfing the area immediately to the NE side of our first urn (this would eventually link up with Trench 3c leaving a small island for reference).
-Similarly Isabel was given the task of de-turfing the area immediately to the SW of the octagonal feature.
+Similarly Isabel was given the task of de-turfing the area immediately to the SW of the clay-lined pit feature (F4).

 Chris meanwhile continued investigating the area around the NE side of our first urn in the hope of getting a glimpse of the urn wall on that side.
-Patrick continued with trowelling down the mottled clay layer immediately to the NW side of the octagonal feature.
+Patrick continued with trowelling down the mottled clay layer immediately to the NW side of the clay-lined pit feature (F4).

 Since the discovery of the burial under the two large flat stones (F12), there has always been a thought that there may be more under the large flats stones uncovered in Trench 1b at the end of Season 2.
 When these were first exposed, the ones that were looked at were found to be just resting on the soft sandy clay so it was assumed the others were too.
 It was decided therefore that with this new information, we should take another look at these stones just in case our initial assumption was wrong.
 A group of three stones were selected for removal (shown at the bottom on the photo in there original formation) and the area immediately underneath excavated.
 Andrew was tasked with this and initial trowelling showed some promising dark patches in the soft sandy clay (it was labelled F17).
 However when the area was halve- and then quarter-sectioned, nothing of significance came to light.